 Associate Professor, Computer Science and Engineering and Biostatistics (Global Public Health)

-Themes of public health and equity inspire my innovations in computer science.
-These themes have led to my focus on 1) Design and development of data mining and machine learning methods to address challenges related to data and goals of public health and 2) Fairness and ethics in the design and use of data and algorithms embedded in social systems.
+Her work and innovations in computer science and biostatistics are driven by themes of public health and equity.
+These themes have led to a focus on 1) Design and development of data mining and machine learning methods to address challenges related to data and goals of public health and 2) Fairness and ethics in the design and use of data and algorithms embedded in social systems.

 1. Public and population health

-3. machine learning and technology in societal systems (social computing)
+3. Machine learning/AI and technology in societal systems (social computing)

 Ph.D., Harvard-MIT Division of Health Sciences and Technology